TeoMendoza/3D-Brawler/Character-Design.md

 - **Design Intent**: The Magician is meant to embody the “high skill, high reward” archetype.
 He is a fast, aggressive duelist who isolates enemies into 1v1 scenarios and overwhelms them with misdirection and control effects.
 Success with him requires both mechanical skill (aim and ability accuracy) and mental acuity (reading the map, anticipating movement, and timing attacks).
 Players who master his toolkit will feel rewarded with stylish, high impact outplays and an intensely active playstyle that complements the game’s frenetic pace.

 - **Matchup Goals**:
-   - **Mirror Match - Skill vs. Skill:** Whoever uses terrain, timing, and accuracy better wins.
-Situational advantages like high ground or surprise angles often decide the fight.
+   - **Mirror Match - Skill Decides:** A battle of timing and positioning; whoever uses terrain and accuracy better takes the edge.
-  - **Versus The Hunter - Close The Gap:** The Magician can’t contest long range firepower; he must use stealth, map cover, and sudden bursts to ambush and finish quickly.
+  - **Versus The Hunter - Close The Gap:** The Magician can’t contest long range, so he must rely on stealth, cover, and sudden bursts to ambush quickly.
-  - **Versus The Monk - Bait Then Strike:** The Monk’s mid range toolkit is less punishing, so The Magician can pressure, bait cooldowns, and commit once openings appear.
+  - **Versus The Monk - Bait Then Strike:** The Monk’s steady toolkit is less punishing up close, letting the Magician pressure, bait cooldowns, and commit when openings appear.
-  - **Free For All Context - Adapt To Chaos:** With multiple enemies, he must constantly shift targets and weave tricks into the arena’s disorder, ensuring no two fights play out the same.
+  - **Free For All Context - Adapt To Chaos:** He thrives in disorder, weaving tricks into the fray and turning scattered moments into sudden 1v1 opportunities.

 ---